Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Method

-\header{Constraint-based optimization} By adding \ac{LTD} to the learning framework, we introduce an extra loss component $\LossRec$.
+By adding \ac{LTD} to the learning framework, we introduce an extra loss component $\LossRec$.
 To effectively minimize $\LossDua$, we have to find the right value for the balancing parameter $\beta$ in Eq.~\ref{eq:dual}.
 This may require a considerable amount of manual tuning, and often one specific value for $\beta$ does not generalize to different training settings.
 Besides that, $\LossRec$ is not the main training objective for the~\ac{ICR} tasks.
-The main reason we add $\LossRec$ to the learning algorithm is to reduce shortcut features learned by the contrastive loss.
-We therefore argue that implementing \ac{LTD} as an optimization \emph{constraint} \cite{rozendaal2020lossy, rezende2018generalized}, as opposed to an optimization \emph{objective}, might be more effective.
-Our goal, then, is to minimize the contrastive loss $\LossCon$ given the constraint that the reconstruction loss is lower than or equal to a certain threshold value $\eta$:
+The main reason we add $\LossRec$ to the learning algorithm is to reduce predictive feature suppression caused by solely optimizing the contrastive loss.
+We therefore argue that implementing \ac{LTD} as an optimization \emph{constraint} \citep{rezende2018generalized, rozendaal2020lossy}, as opposed to an optimization \emph{objective}, might be more effective.
+Our goal, then, is to minimize the contrastive loss $\LossCon$ given the constraint that the reconstruction loss is lower than or equal to a certain bound value $\eta$:

 We can implement this optimization constraint in combination with gradient descent by using the method of Lagrange multipliers:

 The optimization objective is to minimize $\LossLag$ w.r.t. the model parameters $\theta, \psi, \omega$, while maximizing $\LossRec$ w.r.t.\ to the multiplier $\lambda$.
 The multiplier $\lambda$ is tuned automatically by using stochastic gradient ascent with momentum.
 By optimizing $\lambda$ with stochastic gradient ascent, the two losses will be balanced automatically during training such that the reconstruction constraint is met, while the contrastive loss is minimized by gradient descent.